 5. Functions

-The products purpose is to allow the differently-abled user to be independent in setting up/ taking vlogs hence the functions are clear.
-Theses include 360 rotations, adjusting the height of the camera, and starting/ stopping the recordng all through the independence of the user.
+The product's purpose is to allow the differently abled user to be independent in setting up/ taking vlogs hence the functions are clear.
+These include 360 rotations, adjusting the height of the camera, and starting/ stopping the recording all through the independence of the user.

 Problem Definition, Concept Development, and Project Plan